 Basically, having your first fight is actually a good sign, as long as you can work past it.

 After you have your first fight, your relationship will change.
 Fighting with your partner will show you how the two of you can handle tough situations.
 No matter what your fight is about (money, cleaning, health — OMG, I just remembered our first fight was about me not wanting to do CrossFit with my boyfriend.
 Ah, memories.), it doesn't really matter.
 What matters is how you handle it.

 Beverly Hills family and relationship psychotherapist, Dr. Fran Walfish, told Elite Daily that a couple that doesn't fight might have more at stake than a couple that does.
 "A couple [that has never had an argument] may proceed toward engagement and marriage and have no way to evaluate how they navigate differences," she said.
-"Come an unexpected life crisis like a car accident, a medical scare, or the death of a loved one, the couple might have to deal with both the crisis and their opposing points of view, raising the stakes and intensity [of the fight]."
+If there's an unexpected life event — like a medical scare, or a loved one passing away, or a car accident — "the couple might have to deal with both the crisis and their opposing points of view, raising the stakes and intensity [of the fight]."

 After that first fight, you're going to learn and grow a lot.
 The thing about relationships is that they're actually one of the best ways to learn about yourself and grow.
 Once you and your partner have your first fight, you're probably going to have a long talk after.
 The good thing is, you'll be able to grow so much together.
 You'll know each other's boundaries, you'll know that your relationship is strong enough to handle anything, and most importantly, you'll feel so safe and comfortable.

 Fighting with your partner isn't easy, and it isn't fun.
 But once you've crossed that important bridge, your relationship is only going to get better.

 Check out the “Best of Elite Daily” stream in the Bustle App for more stories just like this!